Edelweiss Group

-The company is dealing in various financial services ranging from brokerage services to life insurance and General insurance, private equity and other investment-related services through subsidiaries.
+The company deals in various financial services ranging from brokerage services to life insurance and general insurance, private equity and other investment-related services through subsidiaries.
 It has a network of sub-brokers and authorised people across India.
-It is registered with National Stock Exchange of India, Bombay Stock Exchange and MCX Stock Exchange.
-Initially, the company worked on private equity syndication, mergers, acquisitions (M&A) and focused on advisory services.
-In 2000, the company had capital mark of Rupees 50 million.
-It acquired Rooshnil Securities in 2017.
+It is registered with National Stock Exchange of India, Bombay Stock Exchange and Multi Commodity Exchange.

 History

 Edelweiss was founded in 1995 by Rashesh Shah and Venkat Ramaswamy.
+Initially, the company worked on private equity syndication, mergers, acquisitions (M&A) and focused on advisory services.

 Edelweiss worked on mergers & acquisitions, providing advisory and investment banking services.
 Edelweiss also offered equity broking, portfolio management, and wholesale financing services to individuals and corporates.

 1996–2004

 The company became a merchant bank in 2000.
 It was also helped start-ups raise funds via the non-IPO route, Venture Capital (VC) and Private Equity funds (PE).
+In 2000, the company had capital mark of ₹50 million.
+It acquired Rooshnil Securities in 2001.